 Col 2:15 And having spoiled principalities and powers, he made a shew of them openly, triumphing over them.

-If rhythm could be infused into these verses, it would be then the part which would be the crescendo of a victorious war anthem.Such is the energy, the bravado and the glory of these written words that it touches the very nerve of the battle between good and evil.
-These verses paint us a picture of two amazing things that happened when He nailed the law to His cross.
+If rhythm could be infused into this verse, it would be then the part which would be the crescendo of a victorious war anthem.Such is the energy, the bravado and the glory of these written words that it touches the very nerve of the battle between good and evil.
+This verse paints us a picture of two amazing things that happened when He nailed the law to His cross.

 1. He spoiled principalities and powers.

 The word “spoiled” is descriptive of the benefits that one gets for being victorious in war, which basically includes authority over everything that the enemy had.
 Rev 1:18 “I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.”